arndovic/transfer-assignment/README.md

 # transfer-assignment
-Remote Repository to complete the transfere exercise of the "Advanced Git Workshop".
+Remote Repository to complete the transfer exercise of the "Advanced Git Workshop".